 What’s the problem then?
 I’m picky.
 I grew up eating fantastic seafood, and a trip to Safeway or Trader Joe’s isn’t inspiring enough to get me to want to eat.
 So when my co-workers heard me talk about how much I love snails, they decided to create an impromptu lunch trip to some out-of-the-way restaurant (and I use that word lightly, I was squatting on stools, scooping food into my mouth) to eat some seafood.
 We had snails grilled with chili peppers and limes.
 We had them salted and peppered.
 In a broth and with vegetables, We had octopus, we had a fish I didn’t recognize, and we had mussels.

 I ate the mussels.

-After even more beer and a couple of scratching games we decided to hit our final spot, which was a place with a better bathroom.
-I went from nasty to … alright, I got a toilet seat!
-You know when I’m happy that I don’t have to squat, things are ridiculous.
-So the fancy pants street food place served us crab hot pot.
-OH YES…mutha fuckin hot pot with a crab in it it.
+After even more beer and a couple of scratching games, we decided to hit our final spot, which was a place with a better bathroom.
+I went from nasty to alright; I got a toilet seat!
+You know, when I’m happy that I don’t have to squat, things are ridiculous.
+So the fancy pants street food place served us crab hotpot.
+OH YES…mutha%$#!@ hotpot with a crab in it.

-Before that though we got a huge oyster and it was cut up for me and I partook in the wasabi challenge.
-I passed, barely…but I seriously thought I might kill over and die at that moment.
-After that I got a chance to cool my mouth by eating some winter melon in a rice patty crab broth with some salt water blue crab.
-DELICIOUS my friends…delicious.
+Before that, though, we got a giant oyster, and it was cut up for me, and I partook in the wasabi challenge.
+I passed, barely, but I seriously thought I might kill over and die at that moment.
+After that, I got a chance to cool my mouth by eating some winter melon in a rice patty crab broth with some saltwater blue crab.
+DELICIOUS, my friends, delicious.